dcndn4/DeepLrn-Unit-14-hw11/README.md

 # Data Inputs

 Inputs included FNG index results and bitcoin closing prices from January 2018 to July 2019.
+The data was changed using a rolling window of number of days, that is a parameter that was modified for best results.
 The training portion was set to 70%, leaving 30% of the data for testing.

 # Data Preprocessing